Tunecodes/Weathering-App/README.md

         Weather-Based Activity Suggestions – Recommend outdoor activities based on the forecast.

     Why This Project?
         Weather conditions play an important role in daily life, affecting travel, outdoor activities, health, and safety.
         By offering accurate forecasts and alerts, this will help user make better plan and decision.
         This project will enhance front-end, back-end skill as well as collaboration.

- Members:
+---

+**Members**:

     Name: Tun Lin Naine
     Role: Project Manager & UI design + Bug
     Issues to work on: create a UI layout, find an api for website, support and organize time as well as time management

     Name: Tina Zhang
     Role: UI Designer, Time-Tracker, Reviewer
     Issues to work on: create a web-page that is user friendly and visually attractive for users, schedule deadline and ensure each member complete their part before the due date, give weekly report on completed work and remaining tasks to do, regularly review the code and suggest improvements

     Name: Jacob Rollins
     Role: Backend, Meetings Scheduler